Airdrie Academy: New building

 Vigorous lobbying from the school's pupils, teaching staff and the local MSP stopped the school from merging with Caldervale High in a proposed super-campus with over 2000 pupils.
 Instead, parents and pupils were invited to select a design for a new Airdrie Academy to be built on the playing fields of its current site.
 The selected design - similar to most other new schools in the county - was completed in October 2006 and is considerably smaller.
 The new building cost £26 million.

 Over the remaining academic year, the old buildings were demolished and the land prepared for new sports fields.
-During this time one wing of the old A-Block was set on fire by vandals.
-Demolition moved on and in January 2007 the 'Dome' part of the old building was pulled down.
+During this time, one wing of the old A-Block was set on fire by vandals.
+Demolition proceeded, and in January 2007 the 'Dome' part of the old building was pulled down.